-Religious (16, 10€, April to October) Albergue de Santiago y Santa Catalina (Divina Pastor), left from the Camino shortly before the municipal hostel, on a small square on Calle Laín Calvo very near Plaza Mayor.
+Religious (16, 10€, April to October) Albergue de Santiago y Santa Catalina (Divina Pastor), left from the Camino shortly before the municipal albergue, on a small square on Calle Laín Calvo very near Plaza Mayor.
 Laundry facilities.
 Tel 947 207 952 Open 11:00

-Municipal Hostel (150, 5€) Albergue Municipal de Burgos, on the Camino behind the cathedral, on Calle Fernán González.
+Municipal (150, 10€) Albergue Municipal de Burgos, on the Camino behind the cathedral, on Calle Fernán González.
 Microwaves, laundry facilities.
-Impersonal, modern mega-hostel.
+Impersonal, modern, mega-albergue.
 Tel 947 460 922 Open 12:00 (14:00 in winter)

 Your donation will help ensure that this guide to the Camino de Santiago continues to be updated every year and continues to be made freely available to pilgrims.

-Also, if you donate at least US$5 you get access to the full guide to download in PDF format.
+Also, if you donate at least €5 you get access to the full guide to download in PDF format.
 The full guide has all the maps, altitude profiles, history and sightseeing information which isn't in the free one.
 You'll also be able to download a copy of Practical Preparation and Background the indispensable guide for first-time pilgrims, with all you need to know about packing, planning, etc.